projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 DMA Emulation
 -------------

-Currently the only fully virtualized devices to the User VM are USB xHCI, UART, and Automotive I/O controller.
+The only fully virtualized devices to the User VM are USB xHCI, UART, and Automotive I/O controller.
 None of these require emulating DMA transactions.
-ACRN does not currently support virtual DMA.
+ACRN does not support virtual DMA.

 Hypervisor
 **********